3 Things That Make Addictions Worker Training Worth Pursuing

 Communities across the nation need caring people who have the compassion, skill, and generosity to help fellow Canadians in the grip of addiction.
 Without such professionals, countless individuals would lose the support necessary for recovering and reaching their fullest potential.
 That's what makes workers who specialize in helping people through chemical dependencies, behavioral excesses, and personal crises such bona fide heroes.

 Just consider what the country faces: Addiction or mental health problems affect one in five people throughout Canada.
-And mental disorders are number two on the list of the nation's leading causes of disability and premature death.* Those are particularly sobering statistics given the fact that substance abuse and other addictions—which frequently go hand in hand with anxiety and depression—often go unreported.
+And one in two Canadians experience a mental health problem before they turn 40.1 Those are particularly sobering statistics given the fact that substance abuse and other addictions—which frequently go hand in hand with anxiety and depression—often go unreported.

 Under the influence of an addiction, a person's decision-making can become irrational.
 It becomes impossible, without treatment and support, to control your actions.
 Your brain gets altered to the point that the systems governing reward and motivation cease to function properly.
 But, thankfully, through a lot of research and trial-and-error, addictions professionals have gotten a lot better at being able to safely intervene, treat addicts, and prevent relapses.